 When it comes to altitude insomnia, it’s essential to know when it’s time to seek medical attention.
 While most cases of altitude insomnia can be managed with lifestyle changes and self-care techniques, there are instances where professional help is necessary.

-If you've tried various strategies to overcome altitude insomnia but still find yourself unable to sleep or experiencing worsening symptoms, it's a sign that you should consult a healthcare professional.
+If you’ve tried various strategies to overcome altitude insomnia but still find yourself unable to sleep or experiencing worsening symptoms, it’s a sign that you should consult a healthcare professional.
+Persistent sleep disorders, notable changes in sleep status, or significant impacts on cognitive performance, cognitive functions, or somatic symptoms are also reasons to seek medical advice.
 They can provide a more in-depth evaluation of your condition and determine if there are any underlying medical issues contributing to your sleep disturbances.

 Additionally, if altitude insomnia is significantly affecting your daily life, such as causing severe exhaustion, difficulty concentrating, or impacting your mental health, it’s important to seek medical attention.
 These symptoms may indicate a more serious sleep disorder that requires specialized treatment.